David Lane (white supremacist): 88 Precepts

-While he was in prison, Lane wrote the 88 Precepts as a treatise on his views on race, politics, and philosophy (88 is a common dog-whistle to praise Adolf Hitler, as "Heil Hitler" uses the eighth letter of the English alphabet, H, for the start of both words).
+While he was in prison, Lane wrote the 88 Precepts as a treatise on his views on race, politics, and philosophy (88 is a common alpha numeric code to praise Adolf Hitler, as "Heil Hitler" uses the eighth letter of the English alphabet, H, for the start of both words).
 Lane viewed these as the principles behind the two "Fourteen Words" slogans.
 The 88 Precepts are critical of democracy and oppose government under the claim of taxation as theft.
 They also promoted servant leadership, a Deistic theological view, and rejected racial integration, calling it a "euphemism" for "White genocide."
 Lane's writing also sought to establish a white ethnostate in North America and in Eastern Europe.

 "88 Precepts" is one of several key texts, printed and distributed through 14 Word Press, including the "White Genocide Manifesto" (which contained 14 key points).
 As in his other writings, Lane repeats the claim that white people are threatened by a lack of exclusive territorial hegemony and "forced racial mixing".
 Lane viewed the United States government as part of a Zionist conspiracy.

 Consistent with the restrictive gender roles which were practiced within Aryan Nations, precept 35 of "88 Precepts" regards homosexuality as unnatural and also views sex as an act of reproduction which should be performed for the sole purpose of increasing the size of the white population.
 Lane also considers sex as a motivation for male subjugation of women, who are expected to be subservient.
 Lane advises men to subjugate women via power and control of territory, and he also advises white men to take up arms for this purpose.
 According to its web site, the United Klans of America viewed the 88 Precepts as "a source for which we can ascertain lasting truths".